-If you only have a short amount of time to spend in the gorgeous French capital, make the most of your time with my itinerary for 4 days in Paris.
+If you only have a short amount of time to spend in the gorgeous French capital, make the most of your time with my lovingly-created itinerary for 4 days in Paris.

 Paris is one of my favourite cities in the world and I’ve been there many times – more than a dozen at this point!
 My trips have ranged from one day in Paris to two weeks, and I know the city pretty well at this point.
-I’ve used that deep knowledge to devise an itinerary that covers the best of Paris in 4 days.
+I’ve used that passion and knowledge to devise an itinerary that covers the best of Paris in 4 days.

 With this itinerary, you’ll see the most impressive Paris landmarks, admire priceless works of art, explore charming neighbourhoods – and, of course, eat delicious French cuisine.
 I’ll also show you a few places that are off the beaten path.